-Activated The Comprehensive Emergency Management Plan has been implemented in whole or in part due to an emergency event.
-Also applies to standing up the Emergency Operations Center with trained staff and necessary equipment to manage the event.
-After Action Report A written report developed following an After Action Review that documents the findings of the After Action Review.
-Areas of improvement are assigned with deadlines and responsible parties for implementation of improvements.
-After Action Review A facilitated meeting with all parties involved in responding to an event or participating in an exercise to identify strengths and areas of weakness that will be documented in an After Action Report to further strengthen preparedness, response and recovery capabilities.
-Alternate Worksite A work location, other than the primary location, to be used when the primary location is not accessible.
-Command Post Specific area staffed by personnel, usually FIUPD, responsible for commanding, controlling and coordinating the use of resources and personnel in response to an incident.
-Comprehensive Emergency Management Plan The overarching document that contains the policies, authorities, concept of operations and emergency responsibilities that provide the framework that drives an organization's preparedness, response and recovery actions to an incident.
-The CEMP does not contain departmental standard operating procedures.
-Continuity of Operations Plan The document developed by individual University units that details the plans, procedures and resources needed to ensure continuance of its minimum essential functions across a wide range of potential emergencies that may disrupt day-to-day operations.
-Critical Function Activity or process that cannot be disrupted for several days without having a significant negative impact on the University.
-Critical Records Records or documents that if damaged, destroyed or lost would cause considerable disruption to the University and would require replacement or recreation at a considerable expense to the University.
+Activated The Comprehensive Emergency Management

+Plan has been implemented in whole or in part

+due to an emergency event.
+Also applies to

+standing up the Emergency Operations Center

+with trained staff and necessary equipment to

+manage the event.

+After Action Report A written report developed following an After

+Action Review that documents the findings of

+the After Action Review.
+Areas of improvement

+are assigned with deadlines and responsible

+After Action Deview parties for implementation of improvements.

+After Action Review A facilitated meeting with all parties involved in

+responding to an event or participating in an

+exercise to identify strengths and areas of

+weakness that will be documented in an After

+Action Report to further strengthen

+preparedness, response and recovery

+capabilities.

+Alternate Worksite A work location, other than the primary

+location, to be used when the primary location

+Command Dest is not accessible.

+Command Post Specific area staffed by personnel, usually

+FIUPD, responsible for commanding,

+controlling and coordinating the use of

+resources and personnel in response to an incident.

+Comprehensive Emergency Management The overarching document that contains the

+Plan policies, authorities, concept of operations and

+Fiaii emergency responsibilities that provide the

+framework that drives an organization's

+preparedness, response and recovery actions

+to an incident.
+The CEMP does not contain

+departmental standard operating procedures.

+Continuity of Operations Plan The document developed by individual

+University units that details the plans,

+procedures and resources needed to ensure

+continuance of its minimum essential functions

+across a wide range of potential emergencies

+that may disrupt day-to-day operations.

+Critical Function Activity or process that cannot be disrupted for

+several days without having a significant

+negative impact on the University.